ratify-project/ratify-web/docs/external plugins/Verifier/sbom.md

 #### Why are there multiple external verifiers that can verify SBOMs?
 These verifiers are authored by various contributors to fit their project need.
 The license checker implements a strict validation against the allowed licenses list, where as the SBOM verifier works against a disallowed license and package list.

+The licensechecker verifier has been DEPRECATED and will be removed in future releases.
+Please use the SBOM verifier for license checks moving forward.
+Package license verification is associated typically with SBOMs.
+As such, Ratify has decided to incorporate package license filtering in SBOM verification.